Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 ### Other nodes {#other-nodes}

-Due to the limitations of tree views (Radial, Horizontal and Vertical) when visualizing large maps with extreme fan outs, less significant nodes that cannot fit at a particular level of the visualization are combined into a special "other" node.
+Due to the limitations of tree views (Radial, Horizontal and Vertical) when visualizing large maps with extreme fanouts, less significant nodes that cannot fit at a particular level of the visualization are combined into a special "other" node.
 The [Table view](#table-view) does not have this limitation.